emilio/words/_posts/2020-06-13-rounding-borders.md

 Now, **browsers here disagree on when** to do this:

- * Gecko, before my patch, rounds at computed value time.
+ * Gecko, before my patch, and WebKit, rounds at computed value time.
 Which means that we'll do layout with the device pixel border size.

- * WebKit (and Blink) does layout with the subpixel border, and round the border down at paint-time.
+ * Blink does layout with the subpixel border, and round the border down at paint-time.

 There are pros and cons of both approaches.

-**Firefox's approach** causes borders to sometimes be smaller during layout than what the author expects.
+**Firefox and WebKit's approach** causes borders to sometimes be smaller during layout than what the author expects.
 This can cause some unexpected layout differences, which is what the original bug was about.

-**WebKit's approach** doesn't have this problem, but it has other serious
+**Blink's approach** doesn't have this problem, but it has other serious
 problems: It causes slivers from the borders to the background of the children, or to the same element's background if you use it in combination with `background-clip: padding-box`.